 9.5 Miscellaneous.

 9.5.1 Non-waiver.
-Failure of either party to comply with the foregoing insurance requirements shall in no way waive its obligations or liabilities under this Agreement or the rights of Owner hereunder against Contractor, or the rights of Contractor hereunder against Owner.
+Failure of either party to comply with the foregoing insurance requirements shall in no way waive its obligations or liabilities under this Agreement or the rights of Owner or Construction Manager hereunder against Contractor, or the rights of Contractor hereunder against Construction Manager.

 9.5.2 Right to Insure.
 Should either party fail to provide or maintain any of the insurance coverage required under this Article 9, the other party shall have the right to provide or maintain such coverage at the failing party’s expense, either by direct charge or set-off.